thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `show_acronyms` shows the acronym present in your deck that were not extended.
 Useful if you want to adjust your acronym list.

 ## TODO
+* put more emphasis on TFIDF in the readme, it might be better than sBERT :(
+* add ability to extend the due query
+* add colours to the prints
+* find a way to remove already created filtered decks
+* print the most disimilar cards as well as the most similar
 * add a cheatsheet in the usage, showing frequent commands
-* print the most disimilar cards as well as the most similar
-* implement a correction vector, for example "+radiography" would give a bonus to cards alignes with this word and "-radiography" would do the opposite.
+* sBERT: implement a correction vector, for example "+radiography" would give a bonus to cards alignes with this word and "-radiography" would do the opposite.
 To help you optimize review sessions.
 * investigate wether lapsed cards have to be counted differently
 * investigate if it's possible to OCR the subpart of an image occlusion
-* find a way to remove already created filtered decks
-* add ability to extend the due query
-* add colours to the prints
 * refactor like so: from AnnA import util => util.offline_search + util.offline_image_search
 * look into sentence mining methods from sbert, that might contain useful ideas
 * take a look at topic modelling techniques that might be cleaner to invoke than the current ctf-idf implementation